sfabbro/canfar.github.io/docs/quick_start_en.md

 </div>

-Save the submission file as `myjobs.sub`.
+Save the submission file as `~/myjobs.sub`.

 ### Submit the batch jobs

+You will need two authorizations to launch the batch jobs:
+* to access your VM on your tenant
+* to access your VOSpace

 Source the OpenStack RC tenant file, and enter your CANFAR password.
 This sets environment variables used by OpenStack (only required once per login session):